-The term 'Accountant' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Accountant' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Accountants are professional financial personnel whose careers are centered on dealing with money and figures.
 Their responsibilities cover compiling financial records, certifying them, and recording them for businesses, individuals, government organizations, and not for profit organizations.
 As such, they track a company or individual’s money through the development of reports.

 Managers of companies and organizations and other individuals read these accounting reports.
 The managers learn the state and progress of their company from them.
 Governments utilize these reports to determine the taxes that companies are required to pay.
 Investors and other businesses look at them to determine if they wish to work with a company.
 Banks and others investigate these reports in their decisions of lending money to a company.